void-linux/void-docs/src/installation/live-images/prep.md

 After [downloading a live image](./downloading.md), it must be written to bootable media, such as a USB drive, SD card, or CD/DVD.

-## Create a Bootable USB Drive or SD Card on Linux
+## Create a bootable usb drive or SD card on Linux

 ### Identify the Device